-It all started back in 1923, when German physicist Hermann Oberth along with K. Tsiolkovsky and Robert Goddard, the three founding fathers of astronautics pondered upon the idea of a space based telescope that could be sent into Earth’s orbit by a rocket.
+It all started back in the early 1920s, when physicist Hermann Oberth, K. Tsiolkovsky, and Robert Goddard, the three founding fathers of astronautics, pondered upon the idea of a space-based telescope that could be sent into Earth’s orbit by a rocket.
 This was the beginning of the era of a new class of telescopes.

 4. Infrared Telescopes

-Infrared astronomy is an important branch of the modern astrophysics.
-Since most of the infrared radiation is blocked by the Earth’s atmosphere (relatively smaller wavelengths can make it through), many infrared telescopes are space based.
+Infrared astronomy is an important branch of modern astrophysics.
+Since most of the infrared radiation is blocked by the Earth’s atmosphere (relatively smaller wavelengths can make it through), many infrared telescopes are space-based.

-In order to cope with that, infrared telescopes are fitted with special cameras which are constantly kept at cryogenic temperatures (below −150 °C) and are coupled with solid-state detectors.
+In order to cope with that problem, infrared telescopes are fitted with special cameras that are constantly kept at cryogenic temperatures (below −150 °C) and are coupled with solid-state detectors.

-NASA’s legendary Spitzer Space Telescope is one of the most important infrared space based telescope to date.
+NASA’s legendary Spitzer Space Telescope is one of the most important infrared space-based telescopes to date.

 5. Ultraviolet Telescopes

-Our atmosphere blocks most of the harmful radiation from entering the Earth.
+Our earth’s atmosphere blocks most of the harmful radiation from entering the Earth.
 This includes ultraviolet rays.
-Due to this reason, ultraviolet light can only be observed from above the Earth.
+Due to this reason, radiation at ultraviolet wavelength can only be observed from space.

 Notable Ultraviolet Space Telescopes

-The first ever space telescope capable of observing the UV spectrum of the sky was the Far Ultraviolet Camera/ Spectrograph, which was deployed on the Moon’s surface by the Apollo 16 mission in 1972.
+The first-ever space telescope capable of observing the UV spectrum was the Far Ultraviolet Camera/ Spectrograph, which was deployed on the lunar surface by the Apollo 16 mission in 1972.

-Currently, NASA’s Far Ultraviolet Spectroscopic Explorer or FUSE and the Hubble Space Telescope are operational, and most prominent examples of UV space based telescopes.
+NASA’s Far Ultraviolet Spectroscopic Explorer or FUSE and Swift Gamma-Ray Burst Emission are two of the most prominent examples of UV telescopes.

 6. X-Ray Telescopes

-X-ray telescopes are designed to study extremely distant objects in X-ray frequency.
-Since X-ray frequencies are almost blocked by Earth’s atmosphere, only space based telescopes can capture these wavelengths.
+X-ray telescopes are designed to study extremely distant objects in X-ray frequencies.
+Like ultraviolet waves, X-ray frequencies are blocked by the earth’s atmosphere and thus can only be studied by space-based telescopes.

-The core component of any X-ray telescope are mirrors (focusing or collimating) that collect radiation and project them on the detectors.
-X-ray telescopes with focusing mirrors needs long focus, i.e., the mirrors must be at few meters from the detectors.
+The core component of an X-ray telescope is its mirrors (either focusing or collimating) that gather radiation and project them on specialized detectors.
+X-ray telescopes with focusing mirrors need long focus, i.e., the mirrors must be a few meters from the detectors.

-Since 1970, more than thirty different X-ray telescopes are launched into space.
-The first was Uhuru satellite, which extensively studies the Cygnus X-1 and other distant X-ray sources.
+Since the 1960s, almost fifty X-ray telescopes have been launched into space.
+The first prominent X-ray satellite, Uhuru, made extensive studies of Cygnus X-1 and other prominent X-ray sources.
 NASA’s Chandra X-ray Observatory launched in 1999 was a breakthrough in the field of X-ray astronomy.

 7. Microwave Telescopes

-Like X-rays and ultraviolet radiation, Earth’s atmosphere blocks most of the radiation from microwave wavelength, so astronomers have to rely on space based microwave observatories and telescopes to observe the cosmic microwaves.
+Like X-rays and ultraviolet radiation, Earth’s atmosphere absorbs most of the radiation at microwave wavelength, so astronomers have to rely on space-based microwave observatories and telescopes to study the cosmic microwaves.

-Telescopes mounted on NASA’s WMAP (Wilkinson Microwave Anisotropy Probe) and ESA’s Planck satellite are perhaps the only two space-based microwave telescopes currently operational.
-The only other prominent space based microwave telescope was on the Cosmic background Explorer or COBE, which went down in 1993.
+Telescopes mounted on NASA’s WMAP (Wilkinson Microwave Anisotropy Probe) and ESA’s Planck satellite is perhaps the only two space-based microwave telescopes currently operational.
+The only other prominent space-based microwave telescope was on the Cosmic background Explorer or COBE, which went offline in 1993.

 8. Gamma-Ray Telescopes

-However, they are much more difficult to observe than the X-rays.
-In fact, there is no focused gamma-rays telescope to date.
+However, they are much more difficult to observe than X-ray waves.
+In fact, there is no specialized gamma-rays telescope exist to date.
 Instead, astronomers use secondary means to detect gamma-ray flux in the sky, i.e. Cherenkov light.

 Notable Gamma-ray Telescopes

-Currently there are only five operational space-based telescope observing in gamma-ray frequency.
-NASA’s Swift explorer, which was launched in 2004, detects mysterious gamma-ray burst from all over the universe.
-Another NASA observatory Fermi is specially designed to observe high energy bursts from pulsars and black holes.
+Currently, there are only five operational space-based telescopes observing gamma-ray frequency.
+NASA’s Swift explorer, which was launched in 2004, detects mysterious gamma-ray bursts from all over the universe.
+Another NASA observatory Fermi is specially designed to observe high-energy bursts from pulsars and black holes.